hassony2/inflated_convnets_pytorch/README.md

 This repo contains several scripts that allow to inflate 2D networks according to the technique described in the paper [*Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset*](https://arxiv.org/abs/1705.07750) by Joao Carreira and Andrew Zisserman to PyTorch.

+It provides the inflated versions for :
+- ResNet 50, ResNet101, ResNet152
+- DenseNet 121, DenseNet161, DenseNet169, DenseNet201

 The original (and official!) tensorflow code inflates the inception-v1 network and can be found [here](https://github.com/deepmind/kinetics-i3d/).

 So far the code allows for the inflation of DenseNet and ResNet where the basis block is a Bottleneck block (Resnet >50), and the transfer of 2D ImageNet weights.